bryanchance/scion/go/sigmgmt/static/doc/sig.md

 #### Extends

 Path policies can be composed by extending other policies.
 The `extends` attribute requires a list of named policies.
-If an attribute exists in multiple policies in that list, the last occurence has precedence.
+If an attribute exists in multiple policies in that list, the last occurrence has precedence.
 Also, an attribute specified at top level (the policy that has the `extends` attribute) always has precedence over attributes of an extended policy.